Skip to content

 Runtime Control

-You can also control logging at runtime by restarting the service with different environment variables, or by implementing log level changes via API endpoints if needed.
+You can control logging at runtime by restarting the service with different environment variables, or by implementing log level changes via API endpoints if needed.